Division Street Transit-Oriented Development (TOD)

 Project Purpose and Scope:

-With a vision of a corridor-wide TOD framework, this project will provide station-specific economic analysis, land-use recommendations, multi-modal infrastructure improvements, and a development policy framework to support long-term economic resiliency and employment along Division Street.
+With a vision of a corridor-wide Transit-Oriented Development framework, this project will provide station-specific economic analysis, land-use recommendations, multi-modal infrastructure improvements, and a development policy framework to support long-term economic resiliency and employment along Division Street.
 Specifically focusing on the major transit-station areas, shown below, this planning effort seeks to align the efforts of regional governments to set the stage for the next generation of development along Division Street.

 Why Division Street?